makersacademy/chitter-challenge/README.md

 - I like ActiveRecord, but I am a noob, and I am definitely using it wrong, especially as rspec and hosting the server with rackup both appear to use the development env in database.yml, and I don't know how to make rspec use test and localhost use production.
 I have duped it with some ER tags for now.

 - ActiveRecord makes things very simple, for example the create methods for peeps and users are pretty much written for you, just need to inherit from ActiveRecord::Base and off you go.
 However, though it is simple now that I know how, researching how to get things to work was quite difficult almost every resource refers to ActiveRecords use in Rails, rather than in Sinatra.
 Ah well.

+- I would like to refactor the controller to be separate controllers to handle each of users, peeps and sessions, but try as I might I cannot get it working.

+- I am having a tricky time with Travis,